danielvillahermosadominguez/shopping_list_vue/logbook.md

 - include the validation of the name in the edition
 - Remove ChangeParametersItem.vue
-- UI = About page is not working => now it is working -Next steps are:
+- UI = About page is not working => now it is working
+- Some general refators
+- UI = the HTML elements change their size.
+To improve for better experience -Next steps are:
+  - Review every flaky tests: we have a some of them.
   - Review and refactor of the test and code.
-  - Review every flaky tests: we have a some of them.
   - Writing the readme and conclusions after the first feature.  + remember to include:
     - flush
-  - Common styles for all the application
 - Parking lot:
   - ViewModel pattern.
   - Login
+  - Common styles for all the application
+  - Use the controls vuetify

 BUGS/PROBLEMS:
--  tests are not working.
+  - Style for errors.
 Review it.
-In addition, I cannot, create other test in the same folder.
-It must be a problem of configuration.
-- CI = The first time I execute acceptance tests they fail.
-    - We have several flaky tests.
-We should review them (too much flaky tests)
-- UI = the HTML elements change their size.
-To improve for better experience
+In the edit, it doesn't adapt to the size of the window.